rigreco/UniDisk/README.md

 This project allow this target:
 * Scan, identify, command and dump memory of UniDisk 3.5
 * Allow to use UniDisk 3.5 like an Apple II "co-processor"

+More information and demonstration videos on: [AppleII personal web page](https://grecoriccardo.it/apple2)